AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### UnlinkPlatform

-    This function unlink user's platfrom account that linked with current account.
-It only requires the **PlatformID** as the parameter.
-That platform account will be unlinked.
+    This function unlinks user's platform account that is linked with user’s current account.
+It only requires **PlatformID** as the parameter to unlink user’s platform account.
 It will return [default](../callback/#fdefaultcompletedelegate) callback.

     <!--language lang-cpp -->